Exios66/vizadvisor/README.md

-# VizAdvisor — AI-Powered Data Visualization Recommender
+# VizAdvisor — A Subject Matter Expert Framework Data Visualization Consultant

 A full-stack web application that helps users describe their dataset and visualization goals, then receives tailored, LLM-powered recommendations on the best visualization strategies, chart types, and parameters.
 Includes optional pre- and post-visualization statistical analysis via R or Python.